Medicare Advantage Plans in California

 For beneficiaries who meet eligibility criteria, Special Needs Plans may be another option.
 These Medicare Advantage plans limit membership to those who have certain chronic conditions, receive Medicaid benefits, or live in an institution (such as a nursing home).

 Beneficiaries can enroll in a Medicare Advantage plan in California during their Initial Coverage Election Period, the Annual Election Period (from October 15 to December 7), or a Special Election Period.
 The Initial Coverage Election Period is when you’re first eligible to enroll in a Medicare Advantage plan.
 It starts three months before you have Medicare Part A and Part B and ends on the last day of either your Initial Enrollment Period for Part B or the last day of the month before you are enrolled in Part A and Part B. For most people, the Initial Coverage Election Period takes place at the same time as the Initial Enrollment Period for Part B.

-After your Initial Coverage Election Period is over, you’ll have to generally wait until the Annual Election Period (October 15 to December 7) to make changes.
+After your Initial Coverage Election Period is over, you’ll have to generally wait until the Annual Election Period (October 15 to December 7) to make changes also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage.
 During this period, you can enroll in a Medicare Advantage plan for the first time, switch plans, or disenroll from your Medicare Advantage plan and return to Medicare Parts A and B.